 Whether or not you are a beer fan, you’d love to visit the Heineken Experience.
 Lots of beer, lots of fun.

 In the Cheese Museum, you can try different types fo typical Dutch cheese and the best part is that the entrance is free.Furthermore, if you like some type, you can actually buy it.

 Red Light District – De Wallen

 While you are in Amsterdam you have to take a cruise boat.
-Most of them are docked in the canal in front of the Amsterdam Centraal.
-The price varies between 10 € – 15 € per person and duration is around 1 hour, depending on the route.
+Most of the tours start in front of the Amsterdam Centraal.
+The price varies between 10 € – 15 € per person and the duration is around 1 hour, depending on the route.
 It’s a great opportunity to see Amsterdam from the canals.

-There is a huge amount of stored old movies that have been digitized and can be watched for free.
-On the ground floor, you can do some really fun things like your own flip book.
-You can also eat in the restaurant or just enjoy the view.
-There are some really nice cafes and restaurants around like De Punt.
+There is a huge amount of old movies that have been digitized and can be watched for free there.
+On the -1 floor, you can do some really fun things like creating your own flip book for example.
+You can also eat at the chic restaurant in EYE or in some really nice cafes and restaurants around like De Punt.
 Sit, take a biertje and enjoy the view.

-Although there are bicycle parking places everywhere in the city, but they are still not enough.
+Although there are bicycle parking places everywhere in the city, they are never enough.
 You can see bicycles locked to almost every pillar, street lamp or bridge in the city.